Jianchu/generic-type-inference-solver/README.md

   do-like-javac -t checker --checker "dataflow.DataflowChecker -Aflowdotdir=./dotfiles" -o logs -- ant check-annotated-src
   ```

-Note the parentheses around the `--checker` argument to ensure the
+Note the quotes around the `--checker` argument to ensure the
 whole string is used.

 If you compare the original source code with the source code generated